AdamMeyers/The_Termolator/README_termolator_add_ons.txt

        requests, re, math, time, csv, shelve

 C) The Question-based system for generating a summary from wikipedia.
-This program requires the beautiful soup python library.
+This program requires the beautifulsoup python library.
 This will generate a summary (a glossary) for a topic found in Wikipedia, provided that there are sufficient articles about that topic and superclasses of that topic.
 To run this system, you need to install